 1. Write it down.

-Take a piece of paper, or a notepad, and write down everything you did wrong.
+Take a piece of paper or a notepad and write everything you did wrong.

 Start with two columns.

-In the first column, write down everything that contributed to your failure.
+In the first column, write everything that contributed to your failure.

 If you fill the page and need more, keep writing.